galaxyproject/admin-training/intro/05-tool-shed/shed_intro.md

 </tool_sheds>
 ```
 ---
+## Overview

-* Tool Shed is a host - not a development platform.
+* Tool Shed is a host (not a development) platform.
+??
 * Tool Development repository should be linked from the TS repository.
 --

 * Tool Shed allows administrators to pick any installable revision
+--

+* Multiple installable revisions of any repository can be present in Galaxy

+---

+## Dependency Handling

+---